Arnaud-De-Baerdemaeker/wooops-website/README.md

 ## Versions

+### 2.4.1

+* Fix a value to allow the active section indicator to appear after a click on a menu link

 ### 2.4.0

 * Add an indicator in the menu that shows which section the user is currently browsing